Hybrid Work: What is Hybrid Work and Why Do Employees Want It?

 Build the infrastructure that will support flexible working

-At best, hybrid work will connect remote and on-premise environments in
+In the best-case scenario, hybrid working will connect remote and on-site environments in

 so that employees can work together easily.
-You will have to invest in
+You will need to invest in

 technologies that allow this, such as communication tools and